Join Frozen Events as we present the Frozen Feet Run on Sunday, February 11, 2018 at Elm Creek Park.

 – Awards for top 3 in each category and finisher trophies for half marathoners

 – Heated tent for check-in, pre/during/post race resting and relaxing

-– Limited edition Frozen Feet shirts available for purchase
+– Limited edition Frozen Feet shirts and other goods available for purchase

 – Feed station stocked with Tailwind Nutrition and other food